 Even assuming that only a quarter of what I have read is true and representative to the degree proposed, we could be heading into dire straits indeed—and countless direct and indirect victims have already been collected.

-The hope: With enough publicity and enough anxiety about the problems, we may see a similar turn-around as with the environment—even be that decades long battle far from won.
-Indeed, my subjective impression was that the tide is already turning in the public perception of men, women, feminism, and so on; unfortunately, the situation in media and politics seems to still be worsening.
-(Of course, a secondary danger is that e.g. the MRA movement is eventually perverted in a manner similar to the environmental movements or, indeed, feminism it self.)
+The hope: With enough publicity and enough anxiety about the problems, we might see a similar turn-around as with the environment—even be that decades long battle far from won.
+Indeed, my subjective impression was that the tide is already turning in the public perception of men, women, Feminism, and so on; unfortunately, the situation in media and politics seems to still be worsening.
+(Of course, a secondary danger is that e.g. the MRA movement is eventually perverted in a manner similar to the environmental movements or, indeed, Feminism it self.)